Adulterant: History

 Historically, the use of adulterants has been common; sometimes dangerous substances have been used.
 In the United Kingdom up to the Victorian era, adulterants were common; for example, cheeses were sometimes colored with lead.
 Similar adulteration issues were seen in industries in the United States, during the 19th century.
 There is a dispute over whether these practices declined primarily due to government regulation or to increased public awareness and concern over the practices.

 In the early 21st century, cases of dangerous adulteration occurred in the People's Republic of China.

 In some African countries, it is not uncommon for thieves to break electric transformers to steal transformer oil, which is then sold to the operators of roadside food stalls to be used for deep frying.
 When used for frying, it is reported that transformer oil lasts much longer than regular cooking oil.
 The downside of this misuse of the transformer oil is the threat to the health of the consumers, due to the presence of PCBs.

 Adulterant use was first investigated in 1820 by the German chemist Frederick Accum, who identified many toxic metal colorings in food and drink.
 His work antagonized food suppliers, and he was ultimately discredited by a scandal over his alleged mutilation of books in the Royal Institution library.
 The physician Arthur Hill Hassall conducted extensive studies in the early 1850s, which were published in The Lancet and led to the 1860 Food Adulteration Act and other legislation.
-John Postgate led a further campaign, leading to another Act of 1875, which forms the basis of the modern legislation and a system of public analysts who test for adulteration.
+John Postgate led a further campaign, leading to another Act of 1875, which forms the basis of the modern legislation and a system of public analyst who test for adulteration.

-At the turn of the 20th century, industrialization in the United States led to a rise in adulteration which inspired some protest.
+At the turn of the 20th century, industrialization in the United States led to an increase in adulteration, which inspired some protest.
 Accounts of adulteration led the New York Evening Post to parody: